-Career Pathways: Priority high schools will have the option of incorporating the Career Pathways Framework into their School Improvement Plans.
-Schools serving grades 9-12 who are identified as priority schools because their graduation rate is lower than 67 percent will be encouraged to implement and supported through the implementation of high-quality career-technical education programs as part of their school improvement plans.
+Career Pathways: CSI high schools will have the option of incorporating the Career Pathways Framework into their school improvement plans.
+Schools serving grades 9-12 who are identified as CSI schools because their graduation rate is lower than 67 percent will be encouraged to implement and school improvement plans.

-Online Evidence-Based Clearinghouse: To support school and district planning, Ohio will create an online evidence-based clearinghouse, leveraging partnerships with the Ohio Education Research Center (OERC) and selected regional and local education agencies.
+Online Evidence-Based Clearinghouse: To support school and district planning, Ohio will create an online evidence-based clearinghouse, leveraging partnerships with the Ohio Education Research Center (OERC) and selected regional and local educational agencies.
 The clearinghouse will provide schools and districts with a broad menu of proven strategies and programs to support local planning, decision-making and implementation.
 It is Ohio's intention to provide a clearinghouse of evidence-based strategies and develop a framework for approval of strategies.
 These evidence-based strategies will include best practices in all subject areas to support a well-rounded education, which is defined in Title VIII 8002 Definitions (52).
 This approach, however, would not preclude schools and districts that are capable of independently producing their own evidence of effective interventions (within the guidelines of the ESSA) to do so.
 Districts and schools may seek and identify or adopt practices or strategies from other sources as long as they meet the requirement of the evidence-based framework.
 As such, if the district has ongoing practices it would like to continue to apply as evidence-based practices, then the district would need to show that the practices meet the evidence-based criteria.
 Local partners are important to developing innovative practices and populating the clearinghouse based on the framework.